NodEm9/npl-project4/README.md

 After you have NodeJs installd on your local machine which come with npm packages, if you don't have Node installed already, you can download and install [here](/https://nodejs.org/en/download/).

 Next, you can choose an **IDE** `Integrated Development Environment` convinient to you.
 Most developers prefer to use Visual Studio Code.
-Now you can create a folder and run mpm init -y to install npm packages that will get you started or you can fork this repository/clone it to on the command line
+Now you can create a folder and run npm init -y to install npm packages that will get you started or you can fork this repository/clone it to on the command line

 ### Setting up the server

-Here we will create a server folder and inside a and index.js or server.js file.
+Here we will create a server folder and inside an index.js or server.js file.
 We are going to write our server code here.
 Now use npm to install the following express and cors **Cross Origin Resourse sharing**  ``npm install express cors -save--dev``

 The in server file you should require express and create an instance of the app just as in the _server/index.js file_